openpsi-project/ReaLHF/docs/source/contributing.rst

 Then the documentation will be available at ``http://localhost:7780``.

-Every time the documentation file is changed, you should run the above command to update the documentation.
+Every time the documentation files are changed, you should run the above command to update the documentation.

-The github pages will be updated automatically after the PR is merged.
+The GitHub Pages will be updated automatically after the PR is merged.

 ************
  Formatting